 I kept each cassette in its hard plastic hinged box and meticulously logged the dates and nature of the recorded events on the accompanying cardboard liner.
 We never seemed to watch the videos after the first viewing – which usually took place immediately after the event or trip – but I always knew where each event could be found and was comforted to know that I could call up Disneyland 1993 on short notice.

-I dropped my more than 30 tapes off on November 1 and was promised I’d have three sets – one for our daughter, one for our son and one for us – by Christmas.
+On November first, I dropped off my more than 30 tapes and was promised I’d have three sets – one for our daughter, one for our son and one for us – by Christmas.
 On December 22, my order was ready.

 While the DVDs were being made, I went to work creating “wraps” and contents lists for the DVD cases.
 I had given the technician specific instructions on what should go on each disc, so I knew in advance that there would be 12 volumes.